-- Mileage to and from a work session (currently \$0.545 per mile) using your private vehicle. - Meal and lodging at state rates.
+- Mileage to and from a work session (currently \$0.56 per mile) using your private vehicle. - Meal and lodging at state rates. - Round trip Airfare at coach rates and airport parking fee.

 Transportation expense reimbursement may not exceed rates that apply to Washington State agency employees.
 Please submit original receipts for expenses other than mileage, meals, or parking under \$20.00.